How to Fix Overproofed Dough Mixed in a Bread Machine

 – Gently press into the dough up to the first knuckle

-– If the holes stay or fill in very slowly, the dough is overproofed
+– If the indentations remain or fill in very slowly, the dough is overproofed

-– If they bounce back quickly, it needs more time
+– If they spring back quickly, it needs more time

 Use this test near the end of the DOUGH cycle—especially in warm weather.